 Wedding Ring Prices

-On average, couples spend approximately 500 USD on men’s wedding bands and over 1000 USD for women.
+On average, couples spend approximately 500 USD on men’s wedding bands and over 1000 USD on women’s.

 As mentioned above, there are a variety of designs and materials to choose from.
 These will determine the price of the band as a platinum one with diamond embellishments will definitely be more expensive than a plain yellow gold one.